 2. Ensure money counting machines and validation equipment are calibrated

-Many businesses across retail use cash handling equipment, the far-reaching benefits of which can be found here.
+Many businesses across retail use cash handling equipment, which offer lots of far-reaching benefits.

 Although the £50 polymer note is not due to enter circulation in the United Kingdom until the 23rd June 2021, we recommend making plans to ensure your cash-handling software is up-to-date and ready to receive the new note now.
 We can provide access to a library of both text and video instructions to update your Volumatic devices, helping you prepare ahead of time.

-For those interested in preparing their Volumatic equipment for the new £50 polymer note or would like a free trial of cash handling equipment, please contact us by calling +44 (0) 2476 684 217 or emailing firstname.lastname@example.org.
+For those interested in preparing their Volumatic equipment for the new £50 polymer note or would like a free trial of cash handling equipment, please contact us or call +44 (0) 2476 684 217.